 The accompanying unaudited condensed consolidated financial statements, including the notes thereto, include the accounts of First Cash Financial Services, Inc. (the "Company"), and its wholly-owned subsidiaries.
 In addition, the accompanying consolidated financial statements include the accounts of Cash & Go, Ltd., a Texas limited partnership that operates financial services kiosks inside convenience stores, in which the Company has a 50% ownership interest.
-Effective March 2009, the Company has classified its Michigan short-term loan stores and certain Texas short-term loan stores as discontinued operations (see Note 3).
-Effective September 2008, the Company has classified its Auto Master automotive business unit as a discontinued operation (see Note 3).
+Effective March 2009, the Company classified its Michigan short-term loan stores as discontinued operations.
+In addition, certain Texas short-term loan stores were classified as discontinued operations in both the first and second quarters of 2009 (see Note 3).
+Effective September 2008, the Company classified its Auto Master automotive business unit as a discontinued operation (see Note 3).
 All significant intercompany accounts and transactions have been eliminated.

 Such unaudited consolidated financial statements are condensed and do not include all disclosures and footnotes required by generally accepted accounting principles in the United States of America for complete financial statements.
-Such interim period financial statements should be read in conjunction with the Company's consolidated financial statements, which are included in the Company's December 31, 2008 Annual Report on Form 10-K. The condensed consolidated financial statements as of March 31, 2009 and for the three month periods ended March 31, 2009 and 2008 are unaudited, but in management's opinion, include all adjustments (consisting of only normal recurring adjustments) considered necessary to present fairly the financial position, results of operations and cash flows for such interim periods.
-Operating results for the period ended March 31, 2009 are not necessarily indicative of the results that may be expected for the full fiscal year.
+Such interim period financial statements should be read in conjunction with the Company's consolidated financial statements, which are included in the Company's December 31, 2008 Annual Report on Form 10-K. The condensed consolidated financial statements as of June 30, 2009 and for the three and six month periods ended June 30, 2009 and 2008 are unaudited, but in management's opinion, include all adjustments (consisting of only normal recurring adjustments) considered necessary to present fairly the financial position, results of operations and cash flows for such interim periods.
+Operating results for the periods ended June 30, 2009 are not necessarily indicative of the results that may be expected for the full fiscal year.